 Searchers will be more inclined to click on a link when the URL concisely explains what the page is about.

 Keyword research is a vital part of SEO, but it can differ for product pages.
 You may find that no search volume appears for some products, making it hard to find related terms to add to your content.
-A tool like Ubersuggest can identify associated terms using the Google Autocomplete feature.
+A tool like Ubersuggest or Orbitype can identify associated terms using the Google Autocomplete feature.
+WooCommerce users can optimize their products with Orbitype.
+The SEO tool Orbitype (which has a free plan) automatically matches your Google ranking data with Google keyword suggestions so you can easily customize your descriptions with the built-in keyword autocomplete.

 The product description offers the chance to add some substantial content to the page.
 Ideally, it will encourage visitors to purchase by focusing on product benefits.
 However, you also can naturally include related keywords and phrases, potentially ranking across a range of terms.